-In 1982 Alex was introduced to computers at John Curtin High School in Fremantle WA, using a mainframe connected to remote terminals via the phone line, which was cutting edge technology at the time.
-Shortly afterwards he received a Commodore 64 and began experimenting with BASIC programming.
-After traveling in India, Europe and around Australia he settled on the North Coast and landed a job at The Northern Rivers Echo newspaper doing design and layout.
+In 1982 Alex was introduced to computers while in high school, using a mainframe connected to remote terminals via the phone line, which was cutting edge technology at the time.
+Shortly afterwards he used a Commodore 64 to begin experimenting with BASIC programming.
+After traveling the world for a few years, he settled on the North Coast and landed a job at The Northern Rivers Echo newspaper as a designer.
 This was his introduction to the Mac.
 In 1996 he founded PowerMax Computers Lismore.

 Alex is our Chief Technician, co-ordinating Apple Warranty repair work, and is our networking expert.
 Alex holds Apple Certified Macintosh Technician and Technical Co-ordinator qualifications from Apple.

-Born locally and raised as part of the Rainbow Regions second generation of alternative lifestylers, Amelia's first computer was a Mac Colour Classic with a tiny 9" screen.
+Amelia's first computer was a Mac Colour Classic with a tiny 9" screen.
 After several years traveling in Europe she returned to Australia and secured a job with a traveling physical theatre company Circus Monoxide.
 Here she began learning the fine art of admin, management and book keeping.
+In 2004 she joined PowerMax Computers.
+She believes passionately in the value of training and has provided over 1000 hours of one-on-one lessons to PowerMax customers.
+Her other roles in the business include manager, finance officer, customer service supervisor and human resource co-ordinator.
+In her spare time Amelia loves renovating her home, bushwalking, and permaculture.

 Bryan grew up in the Lismore area, and attended high school and Southern Cross University in the region.
 Studying for a Bachelor of Music (Production Major), he gained a lot of experience using Macs in the recording studio.
 Added to the previous experience that harks back to the Apple IIGS, he has been using Apple computers and operating systems for around 25 years.